rajansrohit/python-home-access-interface/README.md

 # Python-Home-Access-Interface
-A program that scrapes data from Home Access Center to form statistics
+A program that scrapes data from Home Access Center to form statistics and useful data.

 Assignment code added.
 Will be uploaded soon after further testing.